Study Abroad Program Overview

-Now you can do an intensive course in Latin American Studies right in the heart of Buenos Aires!
+Now you can do an intensive course in Latin American Studies in Buenos Aires!
 Take five weeks out of your summer to have the experience of your undergraduate career.
 Dynamic is the word that the National Tres de Febrero University (UNTREF) uses to describe itself, and you will share that excitement in this program, taught in English and located in the very place you will be studying.

 The UNTREF programs for international students are offered downtown in the Centro Cultural Borges, just steps away from pedestrian street Florida, close to Puerto Madero, Plaza San Martin and many bookstores, cinemas, theaters, art galleries, and all manner of cafes.
-What a great setting to begin your onsite study of Latin America!
+What a great setting to begin your study abroad in Latin America!